-Determinism is explored in Isaac Asmiov's Foundation series, where mathematicians predict the future based on deterministic law.
-The series was a favourite of Elon Musk's when he was a teenager, and prompted him to dedicate his grown-up life to helping humanity.
+Determinism is explored in Isaac Asmiov's Foundation series, where a mathematician predicts the future based on deterministic law.
+The series was a favourite of Elon Musk when he was a teenager, and prompted him to dedicate his grown-up life to helping humanity.

 The existence of free will isn't only explored in philosophical debate.
 It has a history in experimental science too.

 Neuroscientists and psychologists have sought empirical evidence for free will for decades.
 We have nothing yet.
 Instead, we find physical brain processes and psychological treatments capable of creating the illusion in its entirety.

 Of course, absence of evidence does not equate to evidence of absence.
 I can't prove a negative, such as "free will does not exist".
 Just like I can't prove there isn't a chocolate teapot orbiting the Earth.
 I can look for it, and come up empty.
 But that experiment doesn't definitively prove it's not there.

 But science is rational, seeking the simplest and most likely solutions to our questions about the universe.
 It demands a proof-positive approach.
-The burden of proof falls on those making the claim that "free will does exist".
+Which means the burden of proof must fall on those making the claim that "free will does exist".

-Without the proof, the claim lays fundamentally vulnerable to doubt.
-The default response should be scepticism.
+Without the proof, the claim lays fundamentally vulnerable to doubt—and the rational response is scepticism.

-I can't believe in your delicious orbiting teapot.
-What if you just made it up because I think it sounds nice?
+You can't believe in my delicious orbiting teapot.
+What if I just made it up because I think it sounds nice?

 Acceptance as A Biological Machine

-If there's no evidence for free will, why do most people defend it so aggressively?
+If there's no evidence for free will, why do people defend it so aggressively?

-Many reasons are illustrated in the book Free Will by Sam Harris.
+There are many reasons, illustrated in the book Free Will by Sam Harris.

-Free will touches almost everything that human beings value.
-We can't think clearly about law, politics, religion, public policy, relationships, and morality without first imagining that every person is the true source of his or her thoughts and actions.
+He explains that free will touches almost everything that human beings value.
+We can't think clearly about law, politics, religion, public policy, relationships, and morality without first imagining that every person is the true source of their own thoughts and actions.